African art

-African art describes the modern and historical paintings, sculptures, installations, and other visual culture from native or indigenous Africans and the African continent.
-The definition may also include the art of the African diasporas, such as: African-American, Caribbean or art in South American societies inspired by African traditions.
-Despite this diversity, there are unifying artistic themes present when considering the totality of the visual culture from the continent of Africa.

-Pottery, metalwork, sculpture, architecture, textile art and fiber art are important visual art forms across Africa and may be included in the study of African art.
-The term "African art" does not usually include the art of the North African areas along the Mediterranean coast, as such areas had long been part of different traditions.
-For more than a millennium, the art of such areas had formed part of Berber or Islamic art, although with many particular local characteristics.
+African art refers to works of visual art, including works of sculpture, painting, metalwork, and pottery, originating from the various peoples of the African continent and influenced by distinct, indigenous traditions of aesthetic expression.

+While the various artistic traditions of such a large and diverse continent display considerable regional and cultural variety, there are consistent artistic themes, recurring motifs, and unifying elements across the broad spectrum of the African visual expression.
+As is the case for every artistic tradition in human history, African art was created within specific social, political, and religious contexts.
+Likewise, African art was often created not purely for art's sake, but rather with some practical, spiritual, and/or didactic purpose in mind.
+In general, African art prioritizes conceptual and symbolic representation over realism, aiming to visualize the subject's spiritual essence.

-The Art of Ethiopia, with a long Christian tradition, is also different from that of most of Africa, where the Traditional African religion (with Islam in the north) was dominant until the 20th century.
+Ethiopian art, heavily influenced by Ethiopia's long-standing Christian tradition, is also different from most African art, where Traditional African religion (with Islam prevalent in the north east and north west presently) was dominant until the 20th century.
 African art includes prehistoric and ancient art, the Islamic art of West Africa, the Christian art of East Africa, and the traditional artifacts of these and other regions.
-Much African sculpture was historically in wood and other natural materials that have not survived from earlier than a few centuries ago, although rare older pottery and metal figures can be found some areas.
+Many African sculptures were historically made of wood and other natural materials that have not survived from earlier than a few centuries ago, although rare older pottery and metal figures can be found in some areas.
 Some of the earliest decorative objects, such as shell beads and evidence of paint, have been discovered in Africa, dating to the Middle Stone Age.

-Masks are important elements in the art of many peoples, along with human figures, and are often highly Stylized.
-There is a vast variety of styles, often varying within the same context of origin and depending on the use of the object, but wide regional trends are apparent; sculpture is most common among "groups of settled cultivators in the areas drained by the Niger and Congo rivers" in West Africa.
+Masks are important elements in the art of many people, along with human figures, and are often highly stylized.
+There exist diverse styles, which can often be observed within a single context of origin and may be influenced by the intended use of the object.
+Nevertheless, broad regional trends are discernible.
+Sculpture is most common among "groups of settled cultivators in the areas drained by the Niger and Congo rivers" in West Africa.
 Direct images of deities are relatively infrequent, but masks in particular are or were often made for ritual ceremonies.
-Since the late 19th century there has been an increasing amount of African art in Western collections, the finest pieces of which are displayed as part of the history of colonization.
+Since the late 19th century, there has been an increasing amount of African art in Western collections, the finest pieces of which are displayed as part of the history of colonization.

-African art has had an important influence on European Modernist art, which was inspired by their interest in abstract depiction.
+African art had an important influence on European Modernist art, which was inspired by their interest in abstract depiction.
 It was this appreciation of African sculpture that has been attributed to the very concept of "African art", as seen by European and American artists and art historians.